BusAI-Self-Driving-Car/CarND-Functional-Safety-Project/README.md

 * Management of Functional Safety
 * Concept Phase
     * Item Definition
-    * Initiation of the safety lifecycle
+    * Initiation of the safety life cycle
     * Hazard Analysis and Risk Assessment
     * Function Safety Concept
 * Product Development at the System Level